git-ksupriya/git-ksupriya/README.md

 # About me

-- 🌱 I’m currently learning more about git and ML
+- 🌱 I’m currently exploring git, ML, open source and cross-domain projects
-- 🤔 I’m looking for help to delve into ML
+- 🤔 I’m looking for guidance, to delve into open source
-- 📫 How to reach me: on my public email
+- 📫 How to reach me: on my public email!
-- ⚡ Fun fact: Just finished 1st year!
+- ⚡ Fun fact: Currently in my 2nd year!